intake/intake-esm/docs/source/how-to/build-a-catalog-from-timeseries-files.md

 from ecgtools.parsers.cesm import parse_cesm_timeseries
 ```

-## Understanding the Directory Structure
+## Understanding the directory structure

 The first step to setting up the `Builder` object is determining where your files are stored.
 As mentioned previously, we have a sample dataset of CESM2 model output, which is stored in test directory `/tests/sample_data` directory of this repository.